Gninoskcaj/jacksonmooring.com/_drafts/2019-11-12-github-comments.md

 ---
 layout: post
-title: "Using GitHub Issues as Blog Comments"
+title: Using GitHub Issues as Blog Comments
-description: "How I used github issues as blog comments"
+description: How I used github issues as blog comments
-tags: [blog-comments, github]
+tags:
+- blog-comments
+- github

 ---
 ## Blog Comments?

 A big question when it comes to static site genorators is blog comments.
 Many peoples go to comment plug-in is [Disqus](https://disqus.com).
 That is how I started out.